 Smartwatch or fitness tracker

-Humans sleep in cycles, falling from awake, through REM, then into light and deep sleep, before coming back up through the stages to being awake again.
+Humans sleep in cycles, falling from awake, through REM, then into light and deep sleep, before coming back up through the stages to light sleep.
 This happens several times each night and is logged by the Fitbit app, along with your heart rate and the time you spent in each stage.

-If the data shows you are struggling to get to sleep in the first place, try limiting your exposure to blue light before bed (in other words, put your phone away an hour before you plan to settle down).
+If the data collected by these devices shows you are struggling to get to sleep in the first place, try limiting your exposure to blue light before bed (in other words, put your phone away an hour before you plan to settle down).
 If you are waking up early in the summer months, consider investing in some black-out blinds.

 Dedicated sleep tracker